Backpackers Friend

 Coast Camp, Point Reyes National Seashore, CA · April 2022 · One night

-Three female backpackers with full packs and trekking poles standing on a coastal bluff trail, the Pacific behind them
+Three backpackers with full packs and trekking poles standing on a coastal bluff trail, the Pacific behind them

 The Coast Camp route shown in the Backpackers Friend app, with the trail on the map, an elevation profile, and a QR code in the corner